Climate Change - A Quick Check

 “We were carried away by the (correlation) between the ice cores of Antarctica.”

 Is runaway, catastrophic global heating really in our future?
 Graphs by climate scientists at Berkeley Earth show that while atmospheric temperatures have risen 2 degrees C since 1830 CE, the upper level ocean temperature has only risen 1 degree C. The vast, deeper ocean has remained a constant 4 degrees C (39 F).
 The United Nations (un.org) says: “The ocean … captures 90 percent of the excess heat generated by (greenhouse gas) emissions.”
 Dr. Lovelock said: “The ocean’s heat capacity is about 1,000 times greater than that of the land and atmosphere”.
+The melting sea ice of the Arctic Ocean and Antarctic ice shelves will not raise sea level.
+Ice floating in the ocean is simply water in a different form.
+As lower mountain glaciers melt, sea level could rise about an inch (2.5 cm) per decade.
+Scientists say we are a long way from the Greenland and Antarctic ice sheets melting.

-Graph by Dr. B. Vinther, University of Denmark : 12,000 years of data from 6 Greenland ice cores.
+Dr. B. Vinther, University of Denmark : 12,000 years of data from 6 Greenland ice cores.

 Nature has been changing the climate since the world began without any help from mankind’s greenhouse gases.
 How does it do that?
 One way is a theory developed a century ago by ground breaking structural engineer turned astrophysicist Milutin Milankovitch.